Sampling quantum states with inequality constraints: Examples

 The SCMC samplers are well suited for generating random samples of PPT bound entangled states with no restrictions on the states' parameter family or on their dimensionality.
-They can be generated by imposing the two criteria in Eq.~(\ref{eq:BEcriteria}) in the same way as one imposes the physicality constraint.
-The two indicator functions are in the form of Eq.~(\ref{eq:constrgen}) with $\kappa_1(\rho)=\min\{\mu^{\ }_{\mathrm{PT}}\}$ and $\kappa_2(\rho)=R-1$, respectively.
-The initial reference sample of dimension $d$ can be drawn directly from a uniform distribution of physical states using the Wishart distribution $W_d^{(\mathrm{Q})}(d,\mathbf{1}_d)$, that is, they are generated from $d\times d$ normally distributed complex matrices with mean zero and covariance matrix $\mathbf{1}_d\otimes\mathbf{1}_d$ (see Ref.~\cite{Han2021Wishart} for more details).
-Since the reference samples are physical initially, and we do not want to have unphysical sample points as the samples are processed, we impose the hard physicality constraints during the MC steps to ensure that the random walks do not move a quantum state beyond the physical boundary.
-Examples illustrating the generation of random samples of bound entangled states are shown in Fig.~\ref{fig:BE}, where the states in the initial reference sample are represented by red crosses and the sample states after SCMC and before the final rejection sampling are represented by blue dots.
-As is clearly visible from the plots, our SCMC sampler successfully moved the states toward the region around $R=1$ and $\mathrm{min}\{\mu^{\ }_{\mathrm{PT}}\}=0$ and produced bound entangled states.
+They can be generated by imposing the two criteria in \eqref{BEcriteria} in the same way as one imposes the physicality constraint.
+The two indicator functions are in the form of \eqref{constrgen} with $\kappa_1(\rho)=\min\{\mu^{\ }_{\mathrm{PT}}\}$ and $\kappa_2(\rho)=R-1$, respectively.
+The initial reference sample of dimension $d$ can be drawn directly from a uniform distribution of physical states using the Wishart distribution $W_d^{(\mathrm{Q})}(d,\mathbf{1}_d)$, that is, they are generated from $d\times d$ normally distributed complex matrices with mean zero and covariance matrix $\mathbf{1}_d\otimes\mathbf{1}_d$ (see Reference~\cite{Han2021Wishart} for more details).
+Since the reference samples are physical initially, and we do not want to have unphysical sample points as the samples are processed, we impose the hard physicality constraints during the Markov chain steps to ensure that the random walks do not move a quantum state beyond the physical boundary.
+Examples illustrating the generation of random samples of bound entangled states are shown in \figref{BE1}, where the states in the initial reference sample are represented by red crosses and the sample states after SCMC and before the final rejection sampling are represented by blue dots.
+As is clearly visible from the plots, our SCMC sampler successfully moved the states toward the region around ${R=1}$ and ${\mathrm{min}\{\mu^{\ }_{\mathrm{PT}}\}=0}$ and produced bound entangled states.
+Table \ref{tbl:BE} lists the parameters used for the SCMC sampling together with the yield of bound entangled states and the CPU time consumed in each distribution step.